Cambridge Society of Ageing and Longevity Research

 Don't be shy.
 Come say hi!

-George Han, President
+George Han, Advisor

 George Han, a PhD student at CIMR, discovered his passion for ageing and neurodegeneration research through senior home volunteering.
 He has since studied nanoparticle-mediated drug delivery, Alzheimer’s disease and progeria syndromes and now focuses on a rare metabolic neurological disease.

-Maja Kaczmarek, Vice President
+Maja Kaczmarek, Advisor

 Maja’s interest in longevity started when she was undertaking a research project on stem cell therapies in multiple sclerosis at the University of Edinburgh.
 It was then that she explored the link between premature ageing processes and MS, and realised that ageing processes affect most, if not all diseases.
 Her main interest now lies at the intersection of neurodegeneration and ageing, and she is currently researching autophagy pathways in neurodegeneration as part of her PhD at Babraham Institute.

-Jack Welland, Data Officer
+Jack Welland, Advisor

 Jack Welland is the Michael House PhD Scholar at the Cambridge Institute for Medical Research (St John’s College).
 He utilizes both computational and structural techniques to study how enzymes interface with membranes to conduct their function.
 Jack's interest in ageing research is focused on how increasing healthspan may prove the most effective strategy to tackling age-related neurodegenerative diseases (e.g., Alzheimer’s).